RedhwanAhm/redhwanahm.github.io/README.md

-# My resume website
+# My resume website!

-Hiya!
-This is my first effort in making a nice resume website!
-To view it visit https://redhwanahm.github.io!

-ヽ(๏∀๏ )ﾉ

-## ← index.html

-Where you'll write the content of your website.

-## ← styles.css

-CSS files add styling rules to your content
+Hi!
+This is my attempt at making a fun little resume website.
+I'll be constantly updating it as life progresses.
+Thank you for viewing it!
+Please take inspiration from it if you wish to!

+Peace,

+Redhwan